willxie/dactyl-keyboard/README.md

 ## Added Features

+### Refactored
+Your settings are now created by `generate_configuration.py` or by direct modification fo the `run_config.json` file.
+This allows you to save `run_config.json` to share your configuration.

+Additionally, the OpenSCAD/solid python and OpenCASCADE/cadquery versions are merged with separate helper functions to decouple the generator from the target library.
+This also lets me stay sane by only modifying one file for most updates.
+Running `dactyl_manuform.py` will automatically load the `run_config.json` file.

+### Everyone gets a thumb cluster!

+Added support of for the thumb clusters in the [carbonfet Dactyl library](https://github.com/carbonfet/dactyl-manuform).
+These are the "mini" and "carbonfet" thumb clusters.
+Feel free to try them out with by setting `'thumb_style'` to `'DEFAULT'`, `'MINI'`, or `'CARBONFET'`.

+Rendered and actual images to be added in future commits.

 ### Clippable switch mounting

 Tired of hot glue and constraining the socket with "nubs"?
 I've added an adjustable undercut for using the clips on the sockets.
 May require some tweaking and little filing, but I have my DM built without any glue and you can too.
 Just use `plate_style = 'UNDERCUT'`.
+I've also added an improved local undercut using `plate_style = 'NOTCH'`.

 ### Kailh Hotswap
 Added a new switch for hot swap and a way to include any additional geometry in the key plate by use of an imported file.
-For hot swap just use `plate_style = 'HS_HOLE'` or `plate_style = 'HS_NUB'`.
+For hot swap just use `plate_style = 'HS_NOTCH'`, `plate_style = 'HS_HOLE'`, or `plate_style = 'HS_NUB'`.
 To import an arbitrary geometry set the `plate_file = None` and `plate_offset = 0.0`.
 The file must be .step for OpenCascade / cadquery and .stl for openSCAD / solid python.
 The zero reference should be the key center (XY), and the top of the plate (Z).
 Plate offset is a Z-axis translation for minor adjustments without modifying the geometry file.

 **DISCLAIMER:  I have not built the hot swap version and cannot speak to the geometry.
 I found it running around in various places and don't know the origin.
 At least one user has claimed it works.**